wmeints/linguametrica/README.md

 ## Usage

-First, create a new dataset directory with a single file in the root of the directory called `LinguaMetricaFile`.
+First, create a new dataset directory with a single file in the root of the directory called `.linguametrica.yml`.
 This file should look like this:

 ```yaml
 kind: ChatApplication